MostlyRice/case-study-API-Consumption/README.md

 After running this commnd in the terminal, you will receive a response of `x minutes`, where x is the number of minutes until the bus arrives at that stop.

-If there is no output, the last bus for the day has already left.
+The last bus for the day has already left if there is no output.

+## Future development

+* If I had time, I probably would refactor and add in [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/) to have a more interactive command line interface for users.
+I should also use [Mocha](https://mochajs.org/) and write some unit testing for the application.

+* I would also refactor the app.js and break down the functions into seperate handlers and functions for code readability and simplicity.